 Let’s unpick the issue.
 First, the pros.

 (A note before we start: what do we actually mean by video interviewing?
-We’re talking about both one-way pre-recorded video interviews and two-way live video interviews here, as both have different pros and cons.
-We’re seeing many recruitment teams embrace a combination of both but see what you think by the end of this article!)
+We’re talking about one-way pre-recorded video interviews here, and we’re seeing many recruitment teams embrace this modern way of interviewing, but see what you think by the end of this article!)

 Pros of video interviewing for ED&I